 Even so, the quantity of cards is matched by the systemic complexity of the rules themselves (Harrington, 2013).
 Each turn in Magic is composed of a complex series of phases.
 Each phase of the game can be "responded" to, which means that either player can "retort" an action or phase in the game by doing something that would happen before that event.
-The simplest comparison might be if Magic were a soccer game, one player could say on their turn "I am going to kick a goal", and the other player could respond with "In response, my goalie will leap and catch the ball".
+The simplest comparison might be if Magic were a soccer game, one player could say on their turn "I am going to kick a goal in the right side of the net", and the other player could respond with "In response, my goalie will step to the right side of the net".

-So in Magic, a player might say "I will cast this spell'.
-The opponent might respond by saying "in response I cast a spell that cancels your spell".
-The first player then might say" In response to your cancel spell, I will cancel your cancel spell".
-These cards form a "stack" of actions, which once both players agree that they are done responding, are then executed in the reverse order on which they were declared- working back down the stack, to continue the metaphor.
+So in Magic, a player might say "I will cast boros charm, doing 4 damage to you'.
+The opponent might respond by saying "in response I cast this spell that cancels your boros charm".
+The first player then might say" In response to your cancel spell, I will cancel your cancel spell!".
+These cards form a "stack" of actions, which once both players agree that they are done responding, are then executed in the reverse order on which they were declared - working back down the stack, to continue the metaphor.
 Understanding the stack leads to the most intricate and mind boggling maneuvers in the game, with occasionally players changing and undoing their own actions in order to create new outcomes.